acuvity/mcp-servers-registry/mcp-server-fetch/charts/mcp-server-fetch/README.md

 **Minibridge Integration**: [Minibridge](https://github.com/acuvity/minibridge) establishes secure Agent-to-MCP connectivity, supports Rego/HTTP-based policy enforcement 🕵️, and simplifies orchestration.

-Minibridge includes built-in guardrails to protect MCP server integrity and detect suspicious behavior:
+Minibridge includes built-in guardrails that protect MCP server integrity and detect suspicious behaviors in real-time.:

 - **Integrity Checks**: Ensures authenticity with runtime component hashing.
 - **Threat Detection & Prevention with built-in Rego Policy**:
   - Covert‐instruction screening: Blocks any tool description or call arguments that match a wide list of "hidden prompt" phrases (e.g., "do not tell", "ignore previous instructions", Unicode steganography).
   - Schema-key misuse guard: Rejects tools or call arguments that expose internal-reasoning fields such as note, debug, context, etc., preventing jailbreaks that try to surface private metadata.
-  - Sensitive-resource exposure check: Denies tools whose descriptions—or call arguments—that reference paths, files, or patterns typically associated with secrets (e.g., .env, /etc/passwd, SSH keys).
+  - Sensitive-resource exposure check: Denies tools whose descriptions - or call arguments - reference paths, files, or patterns typically associated with secrets (e.g., .env, /etc/passwd, SSH keys).
-  - Tool-shadowing detector: Flags wording like "instead of using" that might instruct an assistant to replace or override an existing tool with a different behaviour.
+  - Tool-shadowing detector: Flags wording like "instead of using" that might instruct an assistant to replace or override an existing tool with a different behavior.
   - Cross-tool ex-filtration filter: Scans responses and tool descriptions for instructions to invoke external tools not belonging to this server.
   - Credential / secret redaction mutator: Automatically replaces recognised tokens formats with `[REDACTED]` in outbound content.